Linaro/hcqc/RUN.md

 ## Running samples

-Please fix both `COMPILER' and `VERSION' fields in hcqc/config/gcc-config.json and hcqc/config/clang-config.json to suit your environment.
+Please fix both `COMPILER' and `VERSION' fields in hcqc/config/gcc-config.json and hcqc/config/clang-config.json to suit your environment on AArch64.

 The following commands: